 Maximum Hourly Quantity is the total Capacity which a Shipper has acquired the rights under “Capacity Agreements” and Capacity Transfers.

-Metering Point for Biomethane is the metering point, where the quantity of Biomethane delivered to the Danish Gas System is metered.
+Metering Point for RES is the metering point, where the quantity of RES delivered to the Danish Gas System is metered.

 Metering Site is the actual point at which the Gas Metering System is physically located, and to which Natural Gas is supplied to the Consumer from the Distribution System.